-The perspective_point_height is the distance to the surface of the ellipsoid.
-Adding the earth major axis gives the distance from the centre of the earth.
+The perspective\point\height is the distance to the surface of the ellipsoid.

-The sweep_angle_axis attribute indicates which axis the instrument sweeps.
-The value = "y" corresponds to the spin-stabilized Meteosat satellites, the value = "x" to the GOES-R satellite.
+The sweep\angle\axis attribute indicates the axis on which the view sweeps.
+It corresponds to the outer-gimbal (stable) axis of the gimbal view model.
+For example, the value = "y" corresponds to the Meteosat satellites, the value = "x" to the GOES satellites.